 Invention of the Modern Handgun

 Historians generally consider the Chinese fire lance as the first gun.
 But before the 15th century, guns were tricky to fire — they required both hands and a burning wick to ignite the powder.

 Enter the invention of the lock, an internal firing mechanism that made shooting a hand-held firearm more efficient, easier and safer.
 The first was a matchlock, followed by a series of enhancements until we get something more akin to the guns we know today.

-In the 15th century, the invention of the lock -- the firing mechanism on the gun -- made for the creation of the first reliable handguns.
-The first was the French arquebus, a short-barreled firearm held at the shoulder and small enough to be handled by one man.
-A gunpowder-soaked cord burned at both ends until it touched a pan of flash powder, which sent a half-ounce ball soaring toward its enemy.
+The first known gun to use a matchlock was the French arquebus, a short-barreled long gun (rifle) held at the shoulder yet small enough to be handled by one person.
+A gunpowder-soaked cord burned at both ends until it touched a pan of flash powder, which sent a small ball soaring toward its enemy.
 Still, they were cumbersome weapons that could only be fired once every two minutes.
-Even with advances in gun craftsmanship, archers continued to outnumber marksmen on many battlefields for centuries [source: Nolan].

 Besides increasing the field of soldiers, guns have had far-reaching influence on the nature of armed combat, from the distances at which dueling armies engage one another to the types of wounds soldiers incur.
-Only the horse -- which dominated battlefields for millennia -- has proven more important than the gun, says Nolan.
-"Until we got to atomics -- to weapons that obliterate entire armies and countries -- all war centered on gun and gunpowder tactics."
+Only the horse — which dominated battlefields for millennia — has proven more important than the gun.

 Originally Published: Jan 12, 2011